Yorkcla/Literature-Review-on-Sonification-and-Music/README.md

 ## Files
 - `Primary Dataset`: Primary datasets from the selected 11 libraries.
+- `Overall Files`: .xlsx files for the overall review process.
     - `Firstpool.xlsx`: Complete data pool from the initial data extraction.
     - `Secondpool.xlsx`: Complete data pool from the second data extraction.
     - `Finalpool.xlsx`: Complete data pool, serving as the final set for the review.
-- `Analysis Result.xlsx`: Table of overall analysis results from the review.
+    - `Analysis Result.xlsx`: Table of overall analysis results from the review (with detailed sub-group breakdowns).
     - `Extraction Description.xlsx`: Table detailing the overall extraction with numerical data.
+- `Analysis Result.csv and Finalpool.csv`: files viewable on GitHub for the final results

 ## Usage
 Feel free to download and use these files to gather additional information for reading my review paper or for your further research.